spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/5-troubleshooting/1-debugging-stream-apps.md

 ```

 Sources obtain data from an input and send data to an output channel for downstream processing.
-Ensure the proper class level annotation `@EnableBinding(Source.class)` is present and the handler method is implemented.
+Ensure that the proper class-level annotation (`@EnableBinding(Source.class)`) is present and that the handler method is implemented.
 The handler method should use an output channel of `Source.OUTPUT`.

 ## Processors - Input

+The following diagram shows a typical debugging process for input sent to processors:

 ```mermaid
 graph TD;